What is Colchicine?

 - treat flare-ups (attacks) of gout

-- prevent increased flare-ups of gout when you first start on a medicine like allopurinol – taken to manage your condition long term
+- prevent increased flare-ups of gout when you first start on medicine like allopurinol – taken to manage your condition long term

 - prevent flare-ups of symptoms of familial Mediterranean fever (FMF) – an inherited inflammatory condition